0xbarw/sec487-wiki/index.md

 The goal of the SEC487 wiki is to increase the **in-class**, and, most importantly, **after-class** value of the course material.
 This wiki is, and likely always will be, very much a work in progress.

 Contained in the wiki, you will find:

 - (For SEC487 students) Electronic Copies of the Lab Guides (**copy and paste, FTW!!!**)
 - Tool and technique cheat sheets
 - Instructor information
-- Methods of suggestion content and noting bugs
+- Methods of suggesting content and noting bugs
-...and more
+... and more

 Not in the Class Yet?
 -----------